alexander-shelton/alexander-shelton/README.md

 ## 🎯 **About Me**

 - 💻 Aspiring Python Developer with a passion for automation, backend systems, and real-world problem solving
-- 🐧 Linux user (Manjaro + openSUSE)
+- 🐧 Linux / open-source enthusiast
 - 🧠 Always learning new things and building projects to improve my skills
 - ⚙️ Currently focused on Django, web apps, and hardware interaction via ADB & Raspberry Pi